 Often, there are multiple funding sources, projects run over the course of several years, and there are interdependencies among the projects where one project cannot be started until a supporting project is funded and completed.
 Spreadsheets are frequently used to track project budget estimates.
 Projects are moved around manually in an attempt to gain the highest value out of the portfolio, but with little actual analytical validation behind the changes.

-In addition, a project at the top of the prioritized list might be so expensive that the company is better off not funding it and instead should use that investment to fund a series of other projects further down the list that may have less direct alignment and benefit, but together deliver more overall value than the top project.
+In addition, a project at the top of the prioritized list might be so exorbitantly expensive that the company is better off not funding it and instead should use that investment to fund a series of other projects further down the list that may have less direct alignment and benefit, but together provide more overall value than the top project.
 At the same time, a project at the bottom of the ranking may get funded if it is very inexpensive and easy to execute.
 The framework for the multi-year investment plan should be designed to very precisely fund those projects that provide the highest value per dollar.
 Rather than going down the project ratings list from top to bottom, a more robust approach is to find the optimal portfolio for the given funding level.

-Consider the figure on the following page, which captures a notional view of a Value Return on Investment (VROI) for resourcing your capital assets projects.
+Consider the figure below, which captures a notional view of a Value Return on Investment (VROI) for resourcing your capital assets projects.
 As the line graph (in orange) descends from the left side of the chart, it represents a declining return on investment - or a decreasing importance in allocating resources towards a certain project based on the importance of the project (green bar) and how much it costs to implement it (red bar).
 Using the cost data for each project, your asset planning framework should easily discern which capital assets are the best investments, delivering the best "bang for buck" with the available resources.
-Finally, since capital projects are funded over long time periods, it is very important that capital investments are not only optimized by benefit, but also sequenced to meet the expansions and contractions of the budget sources.
-The ability to evaluate facilities over a multi-year budgeting process is critical.
-The capital investments must be sequenced so that each year provides the optimal use of funds.